Will the Finucane Public Inquiry lead to “the truth” at last?

 Recalling Cameron’s surefootedness over his public apology for Bloody Sunday the previous year, his expectation of impressing the Finucanes with an implied MI5 veto is staggering.

-The crux of the matter – then as now – is government invoking national security – as a genuine issue or as cover up.
+The crux of the matter – then as now – is government invoking national security – as a genuine issue or as cover up?
+And how can national security be invoked when the techniques of informer handling have been extensively – and arguably damagingly – been revealed?
 In trials, in thematic inquiries like Kenova and in journalism, a great deal is known about the web of collaboration between sections of the security forces and loyalist and republican paramilitaries.
-It’s almost a commonplace to say that any reading of incident accounts reveals at best a chaotic system developed ad hoc etween different bodies, the RUC Special Branch, army intelligence and MI5 which lacked both legal cover and accountability and was beset by often bitter rivalry.
+It’s almost a commonplace to say that any reading of incident accounts reveals at best a chaotic system developed ad hoc by different bodies, the RUC Special Branch, army intelligence and MI5 which lacked both legal cover and accountability and was often beset by bitter rivalry.
 How else can the firing of the RUC’s record office in Carrickfergus be explained?

-The hope of a new generation of inquiry is to join up the dots and achieve accountability at all levels up to ministerial level ; or indeed to expose its absence by default or to achieve deniability.
+The hope of a new generation of inquiry is to join up the dots and achieve accountability up to ministerial level ; or indeed to expose its absence by default or to achieve deniability.
 An intriguing question is: did the Finucane family receive new guarantees of disclosure that have persuaded them to agree an inquiry under the same 2005 Act they rejected from Peter Hain nineteen years ago?

 The legacy commission (ICRIR) under the former chief justice Declan Morgan is taking great pains to dispel scepticism about its effectiveness and encourage victims and relatives to take part in its process.
 Earlier this month in a new document on its website, it set out its powers of disclosure and recovery.